Krasnoyarsk: Coat of arms

-The first version was approved on March 12, 1804.
+The first version was approved on 12 March 1804.
 The coat of arms was divided horizontally into two parts, the upper part containing the coat of arms of Tomsk Governorate, and the lower part picturing the Krasny Yar cliff on a silver background.
-A revised coat of arms, approved on November 23, 1851, had the golden figure of a lion placed on a red heraldic shield with a spade in the right fore paw and a sickle in the left fore paw, both made of the same metal.
+A revised coat of arms, approved on 23 November 1851, had the golden figure of a lion placed on a red heraldic shield with a spade in the right fore paw and a sickle in the left fore paw, both made of the same metal.
 The shield was topped with the golden crown of the Russian Empire.
-The current coat of arms (as depicted here) was approved on November 28, 2004.
+The current coat of arms (as depicted here) was approved on 28 November 2004.
 It contains the same red shield as in 1851 but with a slightly changed figure of the lion in the officially approved image.
-The shield is topped with a form of the mural crown, which is the golden five-tower coronet of rank of a federal subject administrative center.
+The shield is topped with a form of the mural crown, which is the golden five-tower coronet of rank of a federal subject administrative centre.

 Climate

 Krasnoyarsk experiences a humid continental climate (Köppen climate classification Dfb).
 Its climate is very similar to that of Novosibirsk in Russia, Fort McMurray and Winnipeg in Canada, the latter of which is a good deal further south geographically.
-Compared to Thompson, Manitoba, or Labrador City at similar latitudes, Krasnoyarsk's winters are relatively mild.
-Compared to European cities on a similar latitude, Krasnoyarsk has much warmer summers, but much colder and longer winters (for example, Aalborg, Denmark).
+Compared to Thompson, Manitoba or Labrador City, at similar latitudes, Krasnoyarsk's winters are relatively mild.
+Compared to European cities on a similar latitude, Krasnoyarsk has much warmer summers, but much colder and longer winters (for example, Aalborg).
 The summer is also on average warmer than similar inland latitudes of Scandinavia, owing to Siberia's greater continentality.
 Krasnoyarsk has high differentials between summer and winter temperatures.